-Displaying pictures at a 10-bit color depth (with 10 bits of information used for each color channel) enables display of over a billion colors, far more than traditional 8-bit displays.
-Thus the image on screen has truer colors and smoother color gradients.
+Using 10-bit color depth (with 10 bits of information used for each color channel) enables the display to work with over a billion colors, far more than traditional 8-bit displays.
+This gives a truer image and smoother color gradients.
 To display pictures in Zoner Photo Studio at 10-bit color depth, turn on this option and use a graphics card and monitor that support OpenGL-based 10-bit color.